Ce contenu n'est pas disponible dans la langue sélectionnée.

 A storage profile provides recommended storage settings based on the associated storage class.
 A storage profile is allocated for each storage class.

-For recognized storage types, CDI provides values that optimize the creation of PVCs.
-However, you can configure automatic settings for a storage class if you customize the storage profile.
+For recognized storage types, the CDI provides values that optimize the creation of PVCs.
+You can also configure automatic settings for the storage class by customizing the storage profile.
+If the CDI does not recognize your storage provider, you must configure storage profiles.

 8.2.1.
 Customizing the storage profile